KipCrossing/Flux-Discord-Bot/docs/THE-LIQUIDITY-PROBLEM.md

 UI bal = (Factor)x(PC bal)/(Total PC/number of voters)
 ```

-Where the Factor will indicate how much of the new unit there will be per capita _for instance Factor = 100_
+Where the Factor will indicate how much of the new unit there will be per capita; _for instance Factor = 100_